Mussoorie: Lal Tibba

-Lal Tibba earlier was at the highest peak of Mussoorie where presently TV Tower is located.
-The earlier Lal Tibba peak had a fixed large binocular through which one could see the snow clad peaks of Himalayas that lies to the north.
-After the construction of TV Tower the binocular was shifted on the Landour ridge towards west which is now named as Lal Tibba and is located near "Childer's Lodge".
+Lal Tibba earlier was at the highest peak of Mussoorie where presently a TV tower is located.
+The earlier Lal Tibba peak had a fixed large binocular through which one could see the snow clad peaks of the Himalayas to the north.
+After the construction of the TV tower, the binocular was shifted on the Landour ridge towards the west, which is now named as Lal Tibba and is located near "Childer's Lodge".

 Gun Hill

 Gun Hill is the second highest point of Mussoorie, at an altitude of 2024 m and at 30.4953°N 78.0745°E, and is accessed by cable car constructed from the Mall road.
-The cable car was constructed by the efforts of Mr. Hukam Singh Pawar when he was the Chairman, Mussoorie Municipal Board.
-At Gun Hill is a cannon previously used to sound midday time for the local inhabitants..
+The cable car was constructed by the efforts of Hukam Singh Pawar when he was the chairman of the Mussoorie Municipal Board.
+At Gun Hill is a cannon previously used to sound midday time for the local inhabitants.
 It is the second-highest spot after Lal Tibba.